Inflow & Infiltration (I&I)

 • Keep all cleanouts capped, both inside and outside.
 This will help keep unwanted water out of the sanitary sewer system and prevent sewer gas from entering your home.

-What is the District doing about I/I?
+What is the District doing about I&I?

-I/I is a significant concern for some of our owner communities.
-In 2019, we invited stakeholders from our communities to join our I/I Technical Advisory Group and we continue working with them to develop a path forward for addressing this issue.
+I&I is a significant concern for some of our owner communities.
+In 2019, we invited stakeholders from our communities to join our I&I Technical Advisory Group and we continue working with them to develop a path forward for addressing this issue.

-The vision and framework for our I/I Reduction Program were presented in April 2021.
+In April 2021, we presented the vision and framework for our I&I Reduction Program.
 The program includes working with owner communities and public outreach.
 It will be rolled out and implemented over several years, with a ramp-up in funding to correspond with an increase in our shared efforts.
+View our Infiltration and Inflow Reduction Program Plan.